Mobile Search Menu

 • Ingredients: Belgian chocolate has a higher proportion of cocoa liquor to cocoa butter than Swiss chocolate, giving it a richer, more intense chocolate flavor.
 The Swiss also tend to use condensed milk in their chocolate, whereas Belgians use whole milk.
 Both add creaminess, but the condensed milk also makes Swiss chocolate sweeter overall.

-5 best Belgian chocolate gifts
+Our three favorite Belgian chocolate gifts

 Whether you're shopping for yourself, a friend, or a loved one, these Belgian chocolate-packed offerings are sure to satisfy even the sweetest of teeth.